-So it may be time to hand over your internal communications crown to your disenchanted employees.
-This tactic can go a long way in really boosting the overall employee experience at your company.
+So it may be time to share your internal communications crown with your younger employees.
+This tactic can go a long way in boosting the overall employee experience at your company.

-Give them the platform and the recognition they deserve and they will deliver so much more to you in return.
+Give them the platform and the recognition they crave and they will deliver so much more to you in return.

-If you’re really short on time and didn’t get to plan in advance, then you should simply strive to create a fun holiday employee newsletter that really stands out.
+If you’re short on time and didn’t get to plan in advance, then you could engage employees with a fun holiday employee newsletter that really stands out.

-You can use a fun photo of your employees from your Christmas party last year, or use a recent one, showcasing all employees.
+You can use a fun photo of your employees from your most recent holiday gathering.
 Be sure to wish employees happy holidays and thank them for all their hard work.

-Bonus Tip: Be sure to personalize all your holiday employee newsletters, by addressing each employee with their first name within the subject line and body of the email.
-With the ContactMonkey Internal Comms tool, you can easily segment employee distribution lists and personalize each email!
+Bonus Tip: Be sure to personalize all your holiday employee newsletters.
+This means addressing each employee with their first name within the subject line and body of the email.
+With the ContactMonkey Internal Communications tool, you can easily segment employee distribution lists and personalize each email!

 Oh, and if you’re looking for employee newsletter templates, you can use our easy to use drag and drop email builder to create beautiful, responsive HTML employee newsletters in minutes!

-3) Employee Engagement Ideas: Use Social Reactions and Pulse Surveys to Engage Employees
+3) Use Social Reaction Icons and Pulse Surveys to Engage Employees

-One of the most creative ways to engage employees is to use a stellar internal comms tool such as ContactMonkey to create your employee newsletters so you can utilize pulse surveys and social reactions to facilitate two-way communictaion with employees.
+One of the most creative ways to engage employees is to use employee engagement software such as ContactMonkey to create your employee newsletters.
+ContactMonkey uses pulse surveys and social reactions to facilitate two-way communication with employees.